Avoss Lake Cabin

 Directions

-Located 35 air miles southeast of Sitka on south-central Baranof Island, 5 miles northeast of Whale Bay.
-Access by floatplane only (30 minutes from Sitka).
-Helicopter access is prohibited in this wilderness area.
-From the lake shore, walk 150 feet along a narrow trail through lightly wooded area to reach the cabin.
+Located 35 air miles southeast of Sitka on south-central Baranof Island, 5 miles northeast of Whale Bay within the South Baranof Wilderness Area.
+Access by float plane takes 30 minutes from Sitka.
+Helicopter access is prohibited in this designated wilderness area.
+From the lake shore, a 150-foot trail leads through lightly wooded area to the cabin.
 Refer to USGS topographic map Port Alexander C-3.

 Location